iaBIH/synth-md/README.md

                 │   ├── configUSA.json
                 │   └── RDsDataUSA.json
-                ├── datasets: All downloaded census and preprocessed files will be saved here │   └── usa
-                │       ├── map
-                │       └── usaAge2020-2021
-                ├── example.py: An example to shoe how to use the tool after installation ├── LICENSE.txt
-                ├── output: All generated datasets will be saved here when run the tool │   └── test
+                ├── datasets: All downloaded census and preprocessed files will be saved here │       ├── map: required for map charts ├── output: All generated datasets will be saved here when run the tool ├── rare_disease_datasets: Contains our results and copy of all original downloaded and used files │   ├── census
-                │       └── Text.txt
-                ├── rare_disease_datasets: Contains our results and all original downloaded files │   ├── census
                 │   │   ├── map
                 │   │   └── usaAge2020-2021